Ashley Middendorf of Smithton, Illinois,

 Here’s what you can do to help us:

 Help bring awareness to PKAN so we can fund potentially life-saving research.
-Several trials are underway right now.
+Several trials are underway or ready to start in the near future.
 You can make a donation, knowing that every dollar makes a difference.
-Just click on the purple Click here to Donate Now button below.
+Just Click on the lavender button below .
 You could share your donation with your friends and family to encourage them to also donate.

 If you like, create a personal fundraising page by clicking on the blue Raise money for PKAN button below.
 Share your story and say why this is important to you and your family.
 Add some photos too.
 Set your own fundraising goal, whether it is $40, $400 or $4,000.
 Choose any amount and just know: Every dollar makes a difference!